Lawsuit: Two women accuse Uber of misrepresenting the safety of its platform

 In addition to seeking unspecified punitive damages, the plaintiffs are hoping to force Uber to change the way it conducts background checks.

-Uber has historically deflected responsibility for victims who have been raped or sexual assaulted by drivers.
+Uber has historically deflected responsibility for victims who have been raped or sexually assaulted by drivers.
 As the lawsuit notes, “since a driver may be technically ‘off app’ in these situations, Uber disclaims all responsibility for a driver’s conduct.”

 The company has repeatedly refused to run more robust background checks through fingerprinting, which checks against the FBI’s criminal records database.
-According to the suit, the company through which Uber runs background checks is more cursory and only goes back seven years into an applicants history.
+According to the suit, the company through which Uber runs background checks is more cursory and only goes back seven years into an applicant’s history.

 An Uber spokesperson said the company received the complaint today and is currently reviewing it.
 “These allegations are important to us and we take them very seriously,” the company said.